pcolby/lcoveralls/README.md

 ### Travis CI

-To use locveralls within Travis CI, simple install the gem, and then once all of your tests have passed (including any necessary lcov invocations), run lcoveralls.
+To use Lcoveralls within Travis CI, simply install the gem, and then once all of your tests have passed (including any necessary `lcov` invocations), invoke lcoveralls.

 For example: